Why parents post photos, videos, comments and blogs about children

 Talking with your child about posting and blogging

-To start with, it’s always a good idea to ask your child whether they’re OK with you posting a particular photo or video.
-If your child isn't OK with it, don't post.
-Children as young as three can say whether they like a photo of themselves.
-If your child is too young to give a preference, just use your own judgment.
+To start with, it’s always a good idea to ask your child whether they’re OK with you posting a particular photo, video or comment.
+If your child isn’t OK with it, don’t post.
+Children as young as 3 can say whether they like a photo of themselves.
+If your child is too young to say what they like, it’s best either not to post or to limit what you post.

-You might also be able to get a conversation started by showing your child some parenting blogs, Facebook pages or Instagram feeds.
-You could ask your child what they think about the way the parents on these platforms talk about their children online.
+You might also be able to start a conversation about posting by showing your child some parenting blogs, Facebook pages or TikTok videos.
+You could ask your child what they think about the way the parents on these platforms communicate about their children online.
 This can help you get a sense of what your child feels more generally.

 Even if your child is OK with you blogging or posting about them now, they might ask you to delete a photo or comment in the future.
 If this happens, it’s important to respect your child’s request.
 But remember that even when you delete photos, you can’t entirely remove them from the internet if other people have shared them.